How Important Is Website Hosting for Your SEO Rankings

 Not all shared hosting services are equal; some are more reliable than others.

 VPS stands for ‘virtual private server’.
 Much like shared hosting, those on a VPS share a server; however, they don’t share resources.
 Instead, the physical server is divided into compartments using virtualization, with each containing its own designated resources.

 Well, like any SEO’er would say….it depends!
-The most suitable web hosting depends on the type of website you have or want to build.
-Consider how much of traffic you currently get or estimate getting because your hosting will impact on the performance and scalability of your website.
+The most suitable website hosting depends on the type of website you have or want to build.
+Consider how much traffic you currently get or estimate getting because your hosting will impact the performance, scalability, and user experience of your website.